 Conflict | Fighting

 Basically, people in relationships are going to fight.
 More importantly, people in relationships are going to want to fight about the same things, over and over and over.
 "Why doesn't she listen?
 Why doesn't he help out more?
 I'm stressed when she spends money from that one account.
 I'm frustrated that he puts so much emphasis on his friendships over our relationship."
 The 'issues' may change, but the long and short of it is that they stay consistent over time.
-However, this is not an issue in and of itself!!
+However, the fact that you have a perpetual problem is not an issue in and of itself!!
 Let me repeat, this is not an issue in and of itself.

-A lot of the work we do with couples if helping them learn how to fight.
-When partners get into the habit of fighting in the wrong ways, things can turn nasty really fast.
+A lot of the work we do with couples in couples counseling is to help them learn how to fight.
+When partners get into the habit of fighting in the wrong ways, things can turn nasty really fast (the four horsemen of relationships rear their heads).
 There can be vicious jabs, hurtful names, verbal attacks - you name it, we've seen it.
 When we get to a place where we can't discuss something without being vicious, attacking, or shut down, then we've firmly reached the point of needing to modify something that we're currently doing.

 It's Okay to Fight (yes, really...)

 First and foremost, and we can't emphasize this enough - IT'S OKAY TO FIGHT.
 YES, we're serious.
 It is absolutely okay to fight.
-Again, we want to teach you how to fight, so that you're left feeling:
+Again, we want to teach you how to fight, so that you're not engaging in criticism, defensiveness, stonewalling, or contempt, and that you're instead left feeling: